chuaindia/leaderboard/README.md

 ## Getting Started

-Create a repository, clone it in the local location.

-Following the instructions progress is made.
+In this part of the project a new branch is created With all the previous facilities in the leaderboard App (API is utilised).
+The styles are incorporated following the guideline.

 ### Prerequisites